mklaso/gradient-generator/README.md

 Website that generates a colour gradient.
 Possible options include:

 - generating a random colour gradient
-- choosing your own colour gradient through inputting two hex colour codes
+- customizing a colour gradient by directly entering hex/rgb values
 - customizing two colours with the colour buttons
-- copy the background colour gradient (CSS property) for use in your own projects
+- copy any colour, as well as the background colour gradient (CSS property) for use in your own projects
+- convert hex -> rgb and rgb -> hex

 https://mklaso.github.io/gradient-generator/